 “We started our journey into the mountains with the idea of retaining our place here.
-But after very little conversation between one another we managed to peace together information that was too spread out to be seen before.
-We know, everything.”
+But after a very little conversation with one another, we managed to piece together information that was too spread out to be seen before.
+We know everything.”

 “We figured out what has been happening with the local towns and how you are responsible for…”

 With a loud crack, Charell was struck down to the ground by the Leader.